ijlyttle/covidStates/README.md

    At this point, the repository is in [this state](https://github.com/ijlyttle/covidStates/tree/create-workflow).

-1. The process of putting together this workflow is described in its [README](workflow).
+1. The process of developing the RMarkdown files in the workflow is described in its [README](workflow).

 1. The project's collection of package-dependencies is updated: